Martchus/openQA-helper/README.md

 Profiling data is extensive.
 Use `openqa-clear-profiling-data` to get rid of it again and disable the `profiling_enabled` configuration if not needed right now.

-Keeping too much profiling data around slows down Docker statup for the testsuite significantly as it copies all the data of your openQA repository checkout.
+Keeping too much profiling data around slows down Docker startup for the testsuite significantly as it copies all the data of your openQA repository checkout.

 ## Schedule jobs via "isos post" locally to test dependency handling